chrissythebuilder/PianoKeysProject/README.md

 <img src = "assets/images/pianoproject.png">

+Here is the <a href = "http://chriscelledc.com/PianoKeysProject/"> live version </a> !
+Enjoy.

 To learn more about the JavaScript30 challenge, check <a href = "https://javascript30.com/" > this </a> out.